btedev/coder-night-2016-08/README.md

 just exec `brew update; brew install elixir`

-To keep it simple I didn't use mix so to run it, open the Elixir REPL via `iex` then compile via `c robots.exs` then have it process a file like this:
+To keep it simple I didn't use mix so to run it, open the Elixir REPL via `iex` then compile via `c "robots.exs"` then have it process a file like this:

 `RobotsIO.process("A-small-practice.in", "A-small-practice.out")`